amzn/app-platform/docs/index.md

 ### Dependency Injection

-App Platform uses by default [kotlin-inject-anvil](https://github.com/amzn/kotlin-inject-anvil) for dependency injection.
+App Platform uses by default [kotlin-inject-anvil](di.md) for dependency injection.
 But this isn't enforced and can be changed (1).
 { .annotate }

 1. In the very first versions of App Platform, we at Amazon used [Dagger 2](https://dagger.dev/) and [Anvil](https://github.com/square/anvil).
-Later we migrated to *kotlin-inject-anvil*.
+Later we migrated to [kotlin-inject-anvil](https://github.com/amzn/kotlin-inject-anvil).

 ### Scopes